IntizarA/ECommerce-API/README.md

 # <b><i>Task 1 ECommerce</i></b>

-This project is an ECommerce web application developed using .NET Core.
+This project is an ECommerce web application developed using .NET Core 6.
 It provides endpoints for managing products, customers, orders, and order details.

 ## Table of Contents